 The 6th grade year introduces exciting new math concepts and processes, reinforcing skills learned in 4th and 5th grade.
 The goal is to prepare the students to start algebra in 7th grade, so they will become familiar with the concept of variables and solving and graphing for variables.
 Keeping pace with the developmental stage of these young adults, the curriculum pays special attention to the practical application of math, with units that dovetail with media literacy lessons on the credit industry and how data is routinely manipulated with graphs and charts.

-A wide range of projects reinforce learning, such as having students create fractal-based art pieces (like the von Koch snowflake) through applying concepts associated with sequences and series, design and produce probability-based games, and study carpooling patterns at our own school!
+A wide range of projects in the upper division program reinforce learning, such as having students create fractal-based art pieces (like the von Koch snowflake) through applying concepts associated with sequences and series, design and produce probability-based games, and produce math movies to explain and apply concepts of parabolic motion or the quadratic formula.
 Further, students engage with and experience many real-world applications of the mathematical and analytic concepts they explore in class.
 Students have even visited a professional car racing company to learn about the mathematics behind optimizing race car performance, and annually visit the renowned local firm of Fair Isaac (creators of the FICO score) to learn about predictive modeling and data analysis in the financial services industry.

-Finally, all students who enjoy math are encouraged to participate on our Mathletes team, for which there are no tryouts.
+Finally, all students who enjoy math are encouraged to participate on our competitive problem-sovling athletes team, for which there are no tryouts.

 Featured Project: Students + Screens